Healthy Homes Guide to Cleaning and Disinfection

 - Because COVID-19 is a new virus, it is not listed on most product labels.
 EPA’s List N provides the name of another similar virus which is on the label.
 To properly prepare and apply the product, the user should follow the directions on the label to disinfect that comparable virus.

 - Pay attention to the expiration date on the bottle.
 Bleach expires after one year.
 Don’t keep bleach in direct sunlight; this will make it less effective.

 - Follow the label directions about how long to keep the bleach in contact with the surface.

 - Dilute the bleach when disposing of it.

 Use with caution and protect against health risks:

-- Always wear gloves and ventilate the area by opening a window.
+- Always wear eye protection and gloves when using products that contain bleach and ventilate the area by opening a nearby window.

 - We strongly recommend spreading a bleach product or solution with a sponge, wipe, or cloth and not spraying the product.
 If you must use a spray bleach product, keep it to as small a surface area as possible and be extra careful to ventilate the area.

 - Do not apply bleach near children or people with asthma or other respiratory health issues.